JUVENILE CARE SHEET

 In 2003, we tested a pellet diet and have since returned to a balanced mix of high calcium greens and veggies and a variety of insects.

 Provide a clean, shallow (knee deep or less) dish of water every morning.
 The bowl should be large enough for the shoulders to enter into comfortably.
 Most dragons won't drink from bowls and need to be soaked and/or misted.
 We have found that spraying babies head to tail tip 2 x a day for several minutes with a plant mister works best.
-We mist babies in the AM with warm water about an hour and a half after lights go on and an hour and a half before their first feeding.
-PM misting should take place 2 hours after the last feeding and an hour and a half before lights go out.
+We mist babies in the AM with Hot Tap water about 30 minutes after lights go on and with warm tap water 30 minutes before lights out.

-Mist from over the dragon's head.
+Mist in an arc that falls down onto the dragon's head.
 Mist and then wait a second.
 Then mist again and until the beardie starts drinking.
+He will close his eyes then lower his head and drink as the water runs down his face into his mouth.
 Try slightly harder spray or finer spray until your find what your beardie prefers.
 Keep misting until the dragon lifts his head back up.
+This means he is done.
 Dragons can dehydrate due to the high temps at which they bask.
 Mist head to tail tip to prevent tail constrictions.
 Do NOT mist more than twice per day or the dragon will stay too cool to develop an appetite.

 Please remember that your juvenile bearded dragon is a baby and will be afraid in his or her new environment.
 Make sure the dragon's cage is in a stress-free area, rather than in the kitchen or another high traffic area.

 Don't play with, or pick up, your new dragon until he or she has completed adjusted, is eating and belly marks are gone.
 Then handle juvies just a few minutes at a time working up to longer periods.